 Yes, but it is difficult in the state of Colorado.

-This means that the DMV can find against you even if there is a reasonable doubt.
+This means the DMV can find against you even if there is a reasonable doubt.
 It just has to be more likely than not that you had an illegal blood alcohol level or were driving drunk or high.

 When determining whether you committed DUI, the hearing officer will consider the following factors: